 Gregory "Artman Greg" Huff is a published artist who resides in New Jersey.
-He utilizes a variety of media in his work, including oils, watercolor, scratchboard, collage, and photography.
-A recent passion of his is loom knitting.
-His other websites and blogs include:
+He utilizes a variety of media in his work, including oils, watercolor, scratchboard, collage, photography, and loom knitting.

 this is not a rattle suitable for babies or young children.